 See note on Planet of the Apes, above.
 Surprisingly, researchers have found a correlation between poop throwing by chimps and intelligence—specifically highly developed speech centers.

-I’ve got to see if Beyond Valley of the Planet of the Apes is a go.
+I’ve got to see if Beyond the Valley of the Planet of the Apes is a go.

 The success of the movie Planet of the Apes spawned many sequels, a television series, and even a cartoon version known as Return to the Planet of the Apes.
 McDowall starred in most of the treatments.This may also be a reference to the schlocktastic Russ Meyer masterpiece Beyond the Valley of the Dolls (1970), which starred most of the 38DD breasts available in Hollywood that year.
 (Thanks to Scott Gillespie for pointing out the Russ Meyer reference.)

 “It will be after midnight.”
-I’ll be letting it all hang down.
+I will be letting it all hang down.

 A paraphrase of the rock song “After Midnight,” made famous by Eric Clapton in 1970.
 Written and originally recorded by J.J.
 Cale in 1966, Clapton's 1970 version appeared on his self-titled debut album.
 Clapton did a slower version of the song in 1988 for a Michelob beer commercial, which went on to become a hit in its own right.

 Wait, I’m a LensCrafter technician, what does he want with me?

 LensCrafters sells corrective eyewear and boasts “new lenses in about an hour.”
 They began in 1983 and are now owned by an Italian conglomerate called Luxottica, who also own Pearle Vision and Sunglass Hut.